John Buchanan (pastor)

-John M. Buchanan was the pastor of Fourth Presbyterian Church in Chicago, Illinois, United States, the second largest congregation in the Presbyterian Church (USA).
+John M. Buchanan (January 30, 1938 – February 3, 2025) was the pastor of Fourth Presbyterian Church in Chicago, Illinois, United States, the second largest congregation in the Presbyterian Church (USA).

-He is also the editor and publisher of The Christian Century.
-He was also a member of the General Assembly Council from 1996–1999, and served as the moderator of the 208th General Assembly (1996).
+He was also the editor and publisher of The Christian Century.
+He was also a member of the General Assembly Council from 1996 to 1999, and served as the moderator of the 208th General Assembly (1996).
 He was one of the founding co-moderators of The Covenant Network of Presbyterians in 1997.

 In a letter dated May 18, 2010, Buchanan announced that he would retire from his duties as pastor of Fourth Presbyterian effective January 31, 2012.
-Buchanan remains heavily involved with Presbyterian Church USA in retirement, serving as an interim preacher at churches in the Chicago area.
+Buchanan remained heavily involved with Presbyterian Church USA in retirement, serving as an interim preacher at churches in the Chicago area.

+He died on February 3, 2025, at the age of 87.

 Susan Buchanan

-Among his children are Susan Buchanan, who entered into politics as a supporter of the Sandinistas in the 1980s.
+Among his children is Susan Buchanan, who entered into politics as a supporter of the Sandinistas in the 1980s.
 Buchanan has written for the Southern Poverty Law Center's HateWatch under the name "Susy Buchanan."
 She gained notoriety online in a 2019 recorded outburst which went viral as an Oak Park trustee, in which she derided colleagues as "white males."